 I joined MEAS at NC State in 2005, after serving 3 years on the faculty at the University of Nebraska.
-I have participated in a variety of scientific and coordination roles for field projects such as VORTEX2, PECAN, and VORTEX-Southeast, and recently served as an editor for the AMS’s Journal of the Atmospheric Sciences.
+I have participated in a variety of scientific and coordination roles for field projects (VORTEX2, PECAN, VORTEX-Southeast, and PERiLS), and recently served as an editor for the AMS’s Journal of the Atmospheric Sciences.
 My teaching interests and experience include dynamic meteorology, the dynamics of clouds and storms, mesoscale meteorology, and numerical atmospheric modeling.